-ENG3800 Professional and Technical Writing

-Effective writing for careers in business, law, government, and ministry, including strategies for research and writing of correspondence and reports, with emphasis on understanding and responding to a variety of communication tasks.
+ENG3800 Professional and Technical Writing 3 Effective writing for careers in business, law, government, and ministry, including strategies for research and writing of correspondence and reports, with emphasis on understanding and responding to a variety of communication tasks.
 Attention to the rhetorical concerns of author, audience, text, and purpose, and to clear organization and a professional style.
 Prerequisites: ENG1000, ENG1020, and ENG2100

-ENG3998 Selected Topics in Writing
+ENG3998 Selected Topics in Writing 1-4

 Offered as a faculty-selected topic course.

-May substitute for English Composition II on approval.
+Maysubstitu te for English Composition II on approval.

+Repeatable 1 vith different topics.

-ENG3999 Selected Topics in Literature
+ENG3999 Selected Topics in Literature 1-4

 Offered as a faculty-selected topic course.
 Fulfills the literature elective requirement in the humanities core.
+Repeatable with different topics.